lwalley/LigerCat/README.md

 ### Configure Blast+

-LigerCat uses [Blast+] (http://www.ncbi.nlm.nih.gov/books/NBK1762/) blastn and tblastn binaries to perform remote BLAST queries.
+LigerCat uses [Blast+](http://www.ncbi.nlm.nih.gov/books/NBK1762/) blastn and tblastn binaries to perform remote BLAST queries.
 The binary files for Mac OS X and Linux systems are included in ROOTDIR/lib/blast\_bin/.

 Note that blastn and tblastn are symlinks to blastn-mac and tblastn-mac which are the binaries required when running LigerCat on Mac OS X. To use the Linux binaries simply update the blastn and tblastn symlinks to point to the Linux binary files.

     $ ln -nfs lib/blast_bin/blastn-linux lib/blast_bin/blastn
     $ ln -nfs lib/blast_bin/tblastn-linux lib/blast_bin/tblastn

-When deploying to production machines we manage the configuration of the Blast symbolic links using [Capistrano] (https://github.com/capistrano/capistrano), refer to the sample ROOTDIR/Capfile for more information.
+When deploying to production machines we manage the configuration of the Blast symbolic links using [Capistrano](https://github.com/capistrano/capistrano), refer to the sample ROOTDIR/Capfile for more information.

 Seeding LigerCat database and Redis